wwarthen/RomWBW/Source/Doc/SystemGuide.md

 | 0x01 - 0x03 | Switch Data  | Actual Switch Data                |
 | 0x04        | Parity Check | Parity byte to check authenticity |

-The above data is copied into HBIOS Configuration Block (HCB) at startup at the loacation starting at CB_SWITCHES
+The above data is copied into the HBIOS Configuration Block (HCB) at startup at the location starting at CB_SWITCHES.

 ### Default Boot (NVSW_DEFBOOT)